Cosh66/Cuddle-Time-Nursery/README.md

 - I have managed to make a hamburger menu that is not active.
 - The more I messed with the hamburger menu, it was messing up my website.

+- ## Javascript
+- I copied Javascript from ChatGPT to make my hamburger active, as I do not know alot about Javascript at this moment in time.

 ## CSS validator problems